 Collateral vs. non-collateral education loans

-There is collateral vs non-collateral education loans in India.
+There are collateral vs. non-collateral education loans in India.
 If you have decided to take a loan to fund your child’s further studies securing one is important to advance your child’s future.

 As you do your research and try to figure out which loan is better for your child, it is important for you to keep several parameters related to collateral in mind